 Food Safety Legislation and the Guidelines for Food and Beverage Sales in B.C.
 Schools continue to apply to other food activities in schools, and administrators and staff should follow this guidance.
-Cafeterias may operate as normal, Individual secondary schools will implement these and other strategies (e.g. additional hand sanitizer stations, signage, floor signage, set rules regarding lunch, etc ) to create space for students and to enjoy lunch.
-Food Culinary Arts and Home Economics Continue to follow normal food safety measures and requirements, a FOODSAFE trained person is required.
-Lockers, Water Fountains, and Washrooms School can assign, and students can use, lockers as it is better for personal items to be stored in a locker than to be stored in classrooms or carried throughout the school.
-Schools should implement strategies to manage the flow of students around lockers to minimize crowding and allow for ease of people passing through.
+Cafeterias may operate as normal, Individual secondary schools will implement these and other strategies (e.g. additional hand sanitizer stations, signage, floor signage, set rules regarding lunch, etc.) to create space for students and to enjoy lunch.
+Food Culinary o Continue to follow normal food safety measures and requirements.
+Arts and Home Economics ○ Havea FOODSAFE trained person.
+Lockers, Water School can assign, and students can use, lockers as it is better for personal items to be stored in a locker than to be stored in classrooms or carried throughout the school.
+Fountains, and Schools should implement strategies to manage the flow of students around lockers to minimize crowding and allow for ease of people passing through.
 Water fountains will be available.
-Washroom and sink access will not be limited.
-Post Secondary and Advanced Training - COVID-19 Prevention Measures Dual Credit Students taking dual credit courses taken in secondary schools, must comply with the preventative measures in this document.
-For students taking dual credit courses in post-secondary institutions, schools must ensure students are aware of and adhere to the communicable disease plans set out by post-secondary institutions.
+Washrooms Washroom and sink access will not be limited.
+Post Secondary and Advanced Training Dual Credit Students taking dual credit courses taken in secondary schools, must comply with the preventative measures in this document.
+For students taking dual credit courses in post-secondary institutions, schools must ensure students are aware of and adhere to the communicable disease plans set out by post- secondary institutions.
 Trades in Training Students enrolled in individual training/work experience programs should follow the communicable disease prevention plan required by the workplace/facility or post-secondary institution.
 Classes (or other similar groupings of students) participating in training/work experience programs together should follow the more stringent measures (if applicable) between the school and the workplace/facility's communicable disease prevention plans.
-NOTE: Given the unique structure of Trades Training Programs and oversight by the Industry Training Authority (ITA), new information on assessments and programming for these courses is available online.
+NOTE: Given the unique structure of Trades Training Programs and oversight by Skilled Trades BC), new information on assessments and programming for these courses is available online.
 Information for workers is available on the WorkSafeBC Communicable Disease Prevention.
 Work Experience Schools and school districts must ensure students are covered with the required, valid workplace insurance for placements at standard worksites and follow WorkSafeBC guidelines.
 Schools and the District will assess and determine if it is safe for their students to continue with existing work placements or to begin new placements, considering any Provincial Health Orders and WorkSafeBC guidance.
 To ensure awareness and support for placements, school districts and school staff are to obtain parent/guardian sign-off for all new placements.
 Students and support workers who accompany special needs students to work sites, life skills course and locations, etc., will adhere to the communicable disease prevention plan of the workplace including wearing PPE if required.
 Information for workers is available on the WorkSafeBC Communicable Disease Prevention.
-Other COVID-19 Prevention Measures Emergency Procedures & Drills Schools are to complete 6 fire drills/school evacuation drills each year, 2 earthquake drills per year and 2 lockdown drills per year.
-Partial building evacuations involving smaller groups of students do not comply with the fire bylaws as a fire drill.
+Other Communicable Disease Prevention Measures Emergency Procedures o Schools are to complete 6 fire drills/school evacuation drills each year, 2 earthquake drills per & Drills year and 2 lockdown drills per year.
 No modifications are required for communicable disease prevention purposes.
-In the event of an actual emergency, communicable disease prevention measures can be suspended to ensure for a timely, efficient, and safe response.

-Students and staff are encouraged to ensure they are up to date on all recommended vaccines for communicable disease, including COVID-19 vaccines.
-Vaccinations and Childhood Immunizations The District is committed to working with VCH, parents in the school community, and staff to encourage and support the VCH communicable disease mandate to deliver: Routine childhood immunizations (e.g., measles, mumps, rubella, polio, etc.) Any vaccinations for emerging communicable diseases (e.g., SARS, COVID-19, etc.).
-COVID-19 Vaccine ○ Vaccination protects from serious illness due to COVID-19 and is the most effective way to reduce the impact of COVID-19 on our communities.
-It is important to get all recommended vaccine doses to get the most effective protection against serious cases of COVID-19.
-People 6 months and older are eligible for COVID-19 vaccines.
-More information about COVID-19 vaccines is available from the BCCDC website.
+Vaccinations and Childhood Immunizations Students and staff are encouraged to ensure they are up to date on all recommended vaccines for communicable disease.
+The District is committed to working with VCH, parents in the school community, and staff to encourage and support the VCH communicable disease mandate to deliver: Routine childhood immunizations (e.g., measles, mumps, rubella, polio, etc.) Any vaccinations for emerging communicable diseases (e.g., SARS, COVID-19, etc.).
 International Travel and Attendance at School There may be certain federal restrictions on attendance at school following international travel.
 Visit https://travel.gc.ca/travel-covid for current and complete guidance regarding return from international travel.